coderefinery/research-software-engineering/content/sharing.md

   and finally create a GitHub release and get a DOI.
 :::

-:::{exercise} Sharing-3: What constitutes derivative work?
+:::{exercise} Exercise Sharing-3: What constitutes derivative work?

 Which of these are derivative works?
 Also reflect/discuss how this affects the choice of license.